smartfog/fogflow/doc/tutorial/fogflow.md

 -  **Lost Child finder for public safety**
 -  **Smart Parking for smart cities**

-You may run any of these usecases, provided the following Prerquisites are fulfilled:
+You may run any of these usecases, provided the following prerquisites are fulfilled:
 1. Fogflow should be installed and running well.
 2. Edge Devices should be simulated and running.
 Simulated devices will feed the Fogflow System with Context Data on regular basis (say 5 seconds).
 Follow these steps to get the devices running:

-### 1. Simulate devices:
+## 1. Simulate devices:
 -  Install python2, pip for python2, nodejs, and npm in order to run the simulated devices:
 ```bash
 apt install python2.7 python-pip